Broad Channel Bits

 Crews doing major digging on the Boulevard backed up traffic all the way through the Channel.
 Work seemed to be finished by the weekend, but then there were two car accidents on Saturday morning!

-Note: Facebook’s “Rockaways- Hurricane Sandy News”, “You’re Probably on Facebook and W12th Road Block Association’s “w12thrd.blogspot.com” provide vital info re: getting help, giving help, important updates and homegrown relief efforts.
+Note: Facebook’s “Rockaways- Hurricane Sandy News”, “You’re Probably From Rockaway," and the W12th Road Block Association’s “W12thrd.blogspot.com” have provided vital info re: getting help, giving help, important updates and homegrown relief efforts.
 They help us connect neighbors, help ourselves and help others in need.

-Still, all this is enough to make you reach for that old ‘times of trouble’ standby.
+Still, all this bad news is enough to make you reach for that old ‘times of trouble’ standby.
 Yes, a sense of humor.

 And you can’t say people in Broad Channel and the Rockaways don’t have a sense of humor.